 When creating with kids, don’t worry about stocking the craft cabinet with art supplies purchased from the craft store.
 You don’t need to spend much money to provide kids with a well-rounded sensory experience.
 Instead of buying new paper at the store, save junk mail and used computer paper for kids to use in their art projects.
 Tin or aluminum cans can be recycled for hundreds of crafty activities.
-With some repurposed items, a few key supplies like glitter and rubber stamps and a healthy dose of creativity, you and your kids will be able to create imaginative and practical items.
+With some repurposed items, a few key supplies like glitter and paint and a healthy dose of creativity, you and your kids will be able to create imaginative and practical items.
 These tin can planters are an easy and fun eco friendly craft.
 Making little planters will allow your child a chance to use their artistic and craft skills as well as learn about growing something.
 It is a very rewarding project.

 Do you often find yourself recycling or discarding cans?
 Instead of throwing them out, reuse them to make practical herb or flower pots.
 Kids will be excited to grow their own flowers or plants, and they will love personalizing the can with colorful paper scraps or paint.
 These cute planters are a great way to teach kids how to reuse things in new ways.

 To enhance the earth-friendly appeal of this craft project, use recycled paper.
 You can use brown paper from grocery or lunch bags or wrapping or tissue paper saved from your last celebration.
 Instead of paper, you can even use scraps of fabric cut from clothing you’re planning on donating.

 This inexpensive project is a cute way to fill your kitchen window sill or your front porch.
 Personalized tin can pots make sweet arrangements, especially when a variety of sizes are combined.
 Combine 28-ounce tomato cans, 15-ounce cans of beans and cans of tuna to create interest.
-These look adorable lined up on a windowsill soaking up the spring sunlight or as a refreshing centerpiece for a dinner party.
+These tin can planters look adorable lined up on a windowsill soaking up the spring sunlight or as a refreshing centerpiece for a dinner party.